Blacklight: Safety

-Although black lights produce light in the UV range, their spectrum is mostly confined to the longwave UVA region, that is, UV radiation nearest in wavelength to visible light, with low frequency and therefore relatively low energy.
-While low, there is still some power of a conventional black light in the UVB range.
-UVA is the safest of the three spectra of UV light, although high exposure to UVA has been linked to the development of skin cancer in humans.
+Although blacklights produce light in the UV range, their spectrum is mostly confined to the longwave UVA region, that is, UV radiation nearest in wavelength to visible light, with low frequency and therefore relatively low energy.
+While low, there is still some power of a conventional blacklight in the UVB range.
+UVA is the safest of the three spectra of UV light.
 The relatively low energy of UVA light does not cause sunburn.
-UVA is capable of causing damage to collagen fibers, however, so it does have the potential to accelerate skin aging and cause wrinkles.
-UVA can also destroy vitamin A in the skin.
+It can damage collagen fibers, so may accelerate skin aging and cause wrinkles.
+It can also degrade vitamin A in the skin.

 UVA light has been shown to cause DNA damage, but not directly, like UVB and UVC.
 Due to its longer wavelength, it is absorbed less and reaches deeper into skin layers, where it produces reactive chemical intermediates such as hydroxyl and oxygen radicals, which in turn can damage DNA and result in a risk of melanoma.
-The weak output of black lights, however, is not considered sufficient to cause DNA damage or cellular mutations in the way that direct summer sunlight can, although there are reports that overexposure to the type of UV radiation used for creating artificial suntans on sunbeds can cause DNA damage, photoaging (damage to the skin from prolonged exposure to sunlight), toughening of the skin, suppression of the immune system, cataract formation and skin cancer.
+The weak output of blacklights is not sufficient to cause DNA damage or cellular mutations in the way that direct summer sunlight can, although there are reports that overexposure to the type of UV radiation used for creating artificial suntans on sunbeds can cause DNA damage, photo-aging (damage to the skin from prolonged exposure to sunlight), toughening of the skin, suppression of the immune system, cataract formation and skin cancer.

 UV-A can have negative effects on eyes in both the short-term and long-term.

 Uses

 Ultraviolet radiation is invisible to the human eye, but illuminating certain materials with UV radiation causes the emission of visible light, causing these substances to glow with various colors.
 This is called fluorescence, and has many practical uses.
-Black lights are required to observe fluorescence, since other types of ultraviolet lamps emit visible light which drowns out the dim fluorescent glow.
+Blacklights are required to observe fluorescence, since other types of ultraviolet lamps emit visible light which drowns out the dim fluorescent glow.